You’ve probably have heard that your first property investment is the most important one.

 Since 80% or so of your property’s performance will depend on its location, buying in the right location is critical.

-Yet many beginning investors try and fight this trend and look for the next hot spot.
+Yet many beginning investors try and fight this trend and often look for the next hot spot.

 But if you’re after the certainty of long-term capital growth, why fight the trend?